greyfoxit/RxNetwork/README.md

     .init(this);
 ```

-#### Custom factory
+#### Custom factories

 Perhaps you may decide to tinker even more with initial configuration.
 Say you would like to use
 your own factory that in turn would take care of picking up concrete strategy based on some
 provision mechanism of your own (this is exactly what RxNetwork does under the hood).
 Well, good
 news.
 With RxNetwork this is possible as well.
-Just do as below:
+Just do as below

+for network observing strategy:

 ```java
 RxNetwork.builder()